THERE WILL BE NO WALK-IN TESTING ALLOWED

 How To Request Testing Accommodations

 Students: It is the student's responsibility to arrange for their testing accommodations.
-Please discuss accommodation requests with your instructors at the beginning of each semester when you present your accommodation card.
+Please discuss accommodation requests with your instructors at the beginning of each semester when you present your accommodation card at the professors office hours or at another agreed upon time.
 A few days before each exam, remind your instructor of your accommodation needs, determine arrangements of time, room and test delivery.

 Instructors: Students are to discuss the accommodation requests with you at the beginning of the semester, and again when new tests are announced.
 It is the student’s responsibility to arrange for his/her accommodations.
 Requests for extended time and/or quiet room may be accommodated in several ways: